baumgach/tue-slurm-helloworld/instructions/singularity-workflow.md

 If containers are new to you make sure to read about [containers in general](https://www.docker.com/resources/what-container) and [singularity containers](https://en.wikipedia.org/wiki/Singularity_(software)) in particular.

-Singularity (like as Conda and virtualenv in the previous tutorial) is already pre-instatlled on Slurm.
+Singularity (like Conda and virtualenv in the previous tutorial) is already pre-installed on Slurm.

 ## Download code and build singularity container